 It is an important decision that needs to be discussed with all the family members.
 Especially involve the ones who attend to the elderly the most.
-They will help you get a better idea of the health conditions of the concerned person making you choose the nursing home accordingly.
+They will help you get a better idea of the health conditions of the concerned person making tips to choose a nursing home accordingly.
 Do not make the mistake of deciding it all on your own without involving the concerned elderly person.
 It is their right to know and participate in the decision regarding their lives.

 It is better to opt for a skilled nursing facility that is located close to your home or workplace.
 A facility located far away would mean making your beloved wait for weeks or months for you to pay a visit.

 This is a very important consideration.
-There are a variety of services provided by different nursing homes ranging from fairly independent living to a skilled nursing facility in Tennessee.
+There are a variety of services provided and different tips to choose a nursing home ranging from fairly independent living to a skilled nursing facility in Tennessee.
 Depending on the physical and mental activeness, prevailing health conditions and will power of the elderly person, the level of services required shall be determined.

 Make sure to visit the nursing facilities before you decide.
 Do not base your decision on Google research and fancy websites.
 Visit the nursing home in Tennessee not once but twice at least before you arrive at the decision.
 It would be better to make the second visit as a surprise one.
 Observe the nursing home very carefully once you are there.
 Look out for unusual things or red flags.
 Foul smell indicates poor hygiene conditions and inadequate maintenance.
 Interact with the elderly people if you get a chance.
 Watch the staff’s behavior with them.
 Visit the dining hall and have food there.
 Check for the quality of food.
 See if they prepare special dietary food for specific needs of patients.
 Observe if the facility is airy enough to give space to the elderly rather than having them all crammed up together.